rensdebee/FACTifAI_2024_3/README.md

 A script to download the pre-trained ImageNet weights for B-cos and X-DNN backbones has been provided in the [weights](weights) directory.
 Store ImageNet pre-trained weights for X-DNN and B-cos models there.
 To download them, run [weights/download.sh](weigths/download.sh)

+## Demo Notebook

+A demo notebook that contains code to regenerate all the key reproducibility results that are presented in our paper is included in this repository.
+It also contains the code to download the datasets and model weights.

+Start a `jupyterlab` session using `jupyter lab` and run the notebook [`demo_notebook.ipynb`](demo_notebook.ipynb) to reproduce the results.

 ## Training Models

 To train a model, use: